-2nd Street (W. of Washington Blvd.) or Bingham Fort Lane, Ogden, Utah, is a pioneer street where a pioneer farm and 12 pioneer homes still stand, some of the oldest houses in Ogden.
-Shoshone Indians and other tribes camped here by a pond and next to Mill Creek.
-Chief Little Soldier and Chief Terikee set a tone of friendliness to the first white settlers in Weber in 1848.
-After the accidental death of Chief Terikee in 1850, more settlers were sent to Weber County to secure the settlement.
-With the arrival of more settlers, surveyors laid out the land north of the Ogden River in the Lemon Survey.
-In 1853, due to trouble with the Indians in central Utah and due to ongoing contention with the local Indians, Brigham Young ordered the people in the Weber settlements to “fort up”.
+Bingham Fort Lane, now 2nd Street in Ogden, Utah, is a pioneer street where a pioneer farm and 12 pioneer homes still stand, some of the oldest houses in Ogden.
+Shoshoni Indians and other tribes camped here by a pond and next to Mill Creek.
+Chief Little Soldier and Chief Terikee set a tone of friendliness to the first white settlers at the Ogden and Weber Rivers in 1848.
+After the accidental death of Chief Terikee in 1850 there was tension and conflict with the Indians, so Brigham Young sent more settlers from Salt Lake City to the Weber River Precinct to secure the settlement.
+With the large wave of settlers, surveyors laid out the land north of the Ogden River in the Lemon Survey.
+In 1853, due to the trouble with the Indians in central Utah and due to ongoing contention with the local Indians, Brigham Young ordered the people in the Weber settlements to “fort up”.

-Settlers in the area built Bingham’s Fort under the direction of Bishop Erastus Bingham and lived there from 1853 to 1856.
+Settlers in the area of 2nd Street built Bingham Fort under the direction of Bishop Erastus Bingham and lived there from 1853 to 1856.
 The population of the fort was about 600 people, the largest fort in Weber County.
-The Bingham’s Fort residents petitioned to separate themselves from Ogden City so that they did not have to pay heavy taxes to build Ogden and also build a fort themselves without assistance; the petition failed.
+The Bingham Fort residents petitioned to separate themselves from Ogden City so that they did not have to pay heavy taxes to build Ogden and also build a fort themselves without assistance; the petition failed.

-The Bingham Fort Settlement grew and was organized as Lynne Precinct in 1864.
-2nd Street at that time extended from the mountains to 1200 West and was the heart of the Lynne Precinct with farms on either side of the road extending both north and south as far as today’s North Street and 7th Street (as layed out in the Lemon Survey).
-The rich soil and abundance of water made Bingham’s Fort Lane a choice place for farming and home building.
+After the fort disbanded many stayed and claimed farms in the area of the Bingham Fort Settlement; in 1864 it was organized as Lynne Precinct.
+2nd Street at that time extended from the mountains to 1200 West and was the heart of the Lynne Precinct with farms on either side of the road extending both north and south as far as today’s North Street and 7th Street, as layed out in the Lemon Survey (see map below).
+The rich soil and abundance of water made Bingham Fort Lane (2nd St.) a choice place for farming and home building.

-In 1889 Ogden City annexed Lynne Precinct and shortened the western boundary to 6 blocks west of Five Points.
+In 1889 Ogden City annexed Lynne Precinct and shortened the western boundary from 1200 West to 600 West, yielding 6 blocks to Slaterville.
+The area was now called Five Points.
+Mayor Kiesel renamed streets in Ogden in 1889, changing the name of Bingham Fort Lane to 2nd Street.
 In the 1890s Five Points grew so rapidly that some thought it might become the largest business district of Ogden.
-Bingham Fort Lane was renamed 2nd Street at this time.

 Journals, biographies and the history of the Lynne Ward provide information on the fort era, the Lynne Precinct and the beginning of Five Points.
-Twelve pioneer houses, two granaries, a 40-acre farm and a tithing house still remain on 2nd Street from the pioneer era; the histories of these structures help to tell the stories of the people that first settled here.
+There are also many pioneer houses, granaries, a tithing house, barns, irrigation ditches and a few old buildings at Five Points that are still standing; the histories of these structures and the stories of the people who built them help to tell the history and the heritage of the community.

-The chronological history is divided into three sections.
-Following is the first section, a chronological history of the first twenty years of settlement in the 2nd Street area.
+Following is a chronological history of the first twenty years of settlement.

 In 1849* Mr. Rice coming from Nauvoo, Illinois, was the first white settler on 2nd Street, settling west of where Bingham’s Fort was later built.
 Charles Burk of Kirtland, Ohio, was close by, and he was joined in 1850 by his father John Burk.
 Charles Burk came to Utah in 1847 from Nauvoo, Illinois, with Brigham Young and served in the advance company.
 In 1849 there were only a dozen or so families living north of the Ogden River.